 Step 3.
 Configure Apache web server for Phabricator.

 Create a virtual host directive in Apache.
-So open the Apache configuration file with your favourite text editor.
+So open the Apache configuration file with your favorite text editor.

 <VirtualHost *:80> ServerAdmin root@your_domain ServerName your_domain DocumentRoot /var/www/html/myapps/phabricator/webroot RewriteEngine on RewriteRule ^/rsrc/(.*) - [L,QSA] RewriteRule ^/favicon.ico - [L,QSA] RewriteRule ^(.*)$ /index.php?__path__=$1 [B,L,QSA] <Directory "/var/www/html/myapps/phabricator/webroot"> Order allow,deny Allow from all </Directory> </VirtualHost>